cherylberger/PyBer_Analysis/README.md

 weekly_fares_df.head(10)
 ![image](https://user-images.githubusercontent.com/94234511/148485146-5a0f8263-408f-43b3-8709-8ca709fe6790.png)

-### 3) Using the object-oriented interface method, plot the resample DataFrame using the df.plot() function.
+### 3) Using the object-oriented interface method, plot the resample DataFrame
 #### Import the style from Matplotlib.
 from matplotlib import style
 #### Use the graph style fivethirtyeight.